MasterDrake/rectpack2D/README.md

 </div>

-A header-only 2D rectangle packing library written in modern C++.
+A header-only 2D rectangle packing library written in modern C++ using EASTL.
 This is a refactored and **highly optimized** version of the [original library](https://github.com/TeamHypersomnia/rectpack2D/tree/legacy).

 It was originally developed for the needs of [Hypersomnia](https://github.com/TeamHypersomnia/Hypersomnia), a free and open-source multiplayer shooter.